 Theft charges are serious.
 While any criminal conviction on your record can have long-term repercussions far beyond the actual case itself, many employers particularly frown on crimes of dishonesty.
 As theft involves an allegation that you took something that doesn’t belong to you, employers can be understandably wary of hiring anyone with a theft conviction on their record.
 Whether you are accused of larceny, fraud, identity theft, be it a misdemeanor or felony, you need to consult with an experienced criminal defense lawyer as quickly as possible.

 Patterson Weaver Law, LLC strives to provide clients in Colorado Springs, Pueblo, Teller County, Park County, Fremont County, and the surrounding areas with the most knowledgeable, responsive, and effective representation available.
-The attorneys at Patterson Weaver Law are trial attorneys that are here to help you work toward a favorable outcome on your theft charge.
+The attorneys at Patterson Weaver Law, LLC are trial attorneys that are here to help you work toward a favorable outcome on your theft charge.

 Contact our Colorado Springs theft lawyer today to begin with a free initial consultation.